-Volcanic ash may have a serious effect on aerodromes (both destination and alternates) located downwind of a volcanic ash plume, eventually requiring complete withdrawal of services.
+Volcanic ash may have a serious effect on aerodromes (both departure and destination as well as all kinds of alternates, in particular those required for Extended Range Operations) located downwind of a volcanic ash plume, eventually requiring complete withdrawal of services.
+For aerodromes located near active volcanoes, adequate provisions need to be in place for the cleaning of the manoeuvring areas, aircraft and airport equipment and for the handling of stranded passengers.

 Additional factors pose an operational risk for the flight operations:

-- Reduced availability of airport services
+- ▶ Reduced availability of airport services

-- Reduced runway friction
+- ▶ Reduced runway friction

-- Lower visibility
+- ► Lower visibility

-- Difficulty in reading signage and markings
+- ▶ Difficulty in reading signage and markings

-- Changing winds
+- ▶ Changing winds

-- Electro-magnetic interference
+- ► Electro-magnetic interference

-- Evacuation of an aerodrome or air traffic services facility (resulting in reduction or withdrawal of services; etc.
+- ▶ Evacuation of an aerodrome or air traffic services facility (resulting in reduction or withdrawal of services); etc.